FCaldera15/Note-Taker/README.md

 </ul>

 # Description
-This repository was made to help students like myself implement jest and inquirer into javascript, it also pushes us into working on the back-end and view how it operates and its functionalities.
+This repository was made to help students like myself implement Express.js and npm moduels into a project.
+It will further our knowledge into the backend and start connecting it into the frontend as well.

 # Installation
-jest and inquirer
+Node.js <br />
+Express.js<br />
+npm modules<br />

 # Usage
-This application enables users to create a logo using the questions and input without having to create the basic format.
+This application enables users to create, save or delete notes.

 # License
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)